Joe-Huan/Joe-Huan/README.md

 I have a huge...like HUGE bucket list to accomplish.
 I find it fun to interact with people and dive into a hobby I never experience.
 It's a great way to step out of my comfort zone and also meet fantastic people!

-Besides that, I spend most of my free time playing video games (mostly RPG games), watching documentaries, and learning about cultural histories and foods around the world.
+Besides that, I spend most of my free time playing video games (mostly RPG games), watching documentaries, and learning about foods around the world.
 Psssss, I'm also working on my own blogpage!
 Check back some other time in the future to see if there's a new link on this README.md file ༼ つ ◕_◕ ༽つ

 <!---